jianliu200/Projectalgo/Report.md

 The algorithm that we are going to use:

-1. Selection sort
+1. Merge sort

-2. Insertion sort
+2. Radix sort

 3. Quicksort